fritzone/funkplot/help/mds/first_steps.md

 ![image-20220425144408774](/home/fld/work/p/geodraw/help/mds/imgs/main.png)

-**geodraw** supports a range of builtin mathematical functions, most of the default operators and has syntax for changing the color, line and rotation of the current plot.
+**fũnkplot** supports a range of built-in mathematical functions, most of the default operators and has syntax for changing the color, line and rotation of the current plot.